vCert Tool Reports: 'TenantCredential signing certificate EXPIRED'

 VMware vCenter in Enhanced Linked Mode pre-changes snapshot (online or offline) best practice

-1. select option 3.
+1. Select option 3.
 Manage Certificates

-2. select option 7.
+2. Select option 8.
 STS signing certificates